Routes and waypoints can be edited both here and graphically on the Navigate tab. The following settings are available for routes and waypoints.

 - Show XTD for Bow & Stern: (Only SEAiq Pilot) When enabled, the XTD is shown for the bow & stern of Own-Ship.

 - Show XTD in Top Status Bar: (Only SEAiq Pilot) When enabled, route XTD information is shown in the top status bar.
-The XTD will no longer be shown in the right status bar, If Bow and Stern XTD has been enabled, the normal XTD is shown in the top, along with Bow and Stern on the right.
+The XTD is longer be shown in the side status bar, If Bow and Stern XTD has been enabled, the normal XTD is shown in the top, along with Bow and Stern on the right.

-- Show XTD for Next Segments: (Only SEAiq Pilot) When enabled, the XTD for the next 2 route segments will be shown in the status bar.
+- Show XTD for Next Segments: (Only SEAiq Pilot) When enabled, the XTD for the next 2 route segments are shown in the status bar.
 The XTD is calculated by extending the segment out 20NM prior the first waypoint.

 - Speed Limit Alarm: (Only SEAiq Pilot) When enabled, an alarm is generated when Own-Ship exceeds a speed limit on the current active route segment.
-The alarm will fire at most every 2 minutes.
+The alarm fires at most every 2 minutes.

 - Speed Limit Delta: (Only SEAiq Pilot) Own-Ship must exceed the speed limit by at least this amount for the speed limit alarm to fire.
 This can be used to allow for variability in sensor readings.